jsunconf/conf-bootstrap/team.md

 This is our toolchain:

 - We use *slack* for daily communication issues.
-- We meet or *skype* every 4-6 weeks to keep each other updated.
+- We meet or use *google hangout* every 4-6 weeks to keep each other updated.
 - We use *google drive* for all documentation.
 - We use *trello* for progress overview.